cobragroup/HORDCOIN/README.md

 The `Gradient` method is the slowest and may fail during execution due to limitations of Second Order Cone constraints in solvers.

-When computing with fixed entropies and a small number of samples, the recommended method is the `NsbPolymatroid` with `MosekTools.Optimizer()`.
+When computing with fixed entropies and a small number of samples, the recommended method is the `GPolymatroid` with `MosekTools.Optimizer()`.
 When the distribution is sampled enough, you can use `RawPolymatroid` to estimate the entropy with the plug-in estimator.
 More information can be found in the paper.

 ## How to cite